N0taR0b0t/LPF_Battles/README.md

-Newly Implemented Features (but not yet tested for the purpose of quality assurance):

-Descriptions Field: Modified the script to ensure that each description is an individual element in a 'descriptions' list.
+Each description is now an individual element in a 'descriptions' list.

-Removed "Number of Battles": The phrase "- (Number of battles: X)" was removed from the description.
+Removed "Number of Battles".

 NOTE: